open-ai-robot/awesome-anki-vector/README.md

 I build this project to share my codes and docs.

 # Object detection with Vector
-This program is to enable Vector to detect objects with it's camera, and tell us what it found.
+This program is to enable Vector to detect objects with its camera, and tell us what it found.

 We take a photo from Vector's camera, then post to Google Vision Service, then Google Vision Service returns the object detection result, finally, we turn all the label text into a sentence and send to Vector so that Vector can say it out loud.